isha-1212/EstateVista/README.md

 # 🏡 EstateVista

-EstateVista is a modern real estate marketplace built with **React, TypeScript, Tailwind CSS, and Vite**.
-The platform allows users to browse properties, view detailed listings, send inquiries, and enables realtors to manage properties through a dedicated dashboard.
+EstateVista is a modern real estate marketplace built with **React, TypeScript, Tailwind CSS, Vite and firebase**.
+The platform allows users to browse properties, view detailed listings, send inquiries in real time, and enables realtors to manage properties through a dedicated dashboard.

 ## 🚀 Features